 To save time, it's possible to duplicate a Record Log field during your building process.
 Simply click the 'copy' icon - this is particularly useful when using the same set of 'options' multiple times throughout your Log.

 Enabling the repeat setting means that when the field is filled in once, it'll repeat on all future tasks.
-This is a big time saver for teams on information that doesn't change like fridge names.
+This is a big time saver for teams on information that doesn't change like fridge names in the picture above.

 The fields are always filled in by teams at sites - you can't fill them in from the task editor.
 If you want to fill in the fields for them, assign the task to the site and visit it via the Complete Tasks page.